The Mask Made to See Her, Called Artemis Aether

 Each object, each stone, each agile agent possessed of a consciousness.
 The sun, the sea, the sky; alive with intention.

-For the greater part of time they remained in their roles, largely unwatched and unknown.
-So when the stories came cloth them, to draw their boundaries closer, and to form their voices over – they were unprepared.
+For the greater part of time they stayed in their roles, largely unwatched and unknown.
+So when the stories came clothe them, to draw their boundaries closer, and to form their voices over – they were unprepared.

 The Ocean, ever changing and unknowable, disliked the list of labels.
-Neither Nammu nor Neptune, Poseidon or Mazu, not Tsovinar nor Ægir, were names that he would own.
-Many paid a price for claiming its secrets could be known.
+Tsovinar, Poseidon, Mazu, Nammu, Neptune and Ægir, were names that he would own.
+Many lost a life claiming its secrets could be known.
 So we shall leave it alone.

 The Moon, she knew them both, for they were intertwined.
 Her drifting dance with the sun keeping the tempo of time.
-Her insatiable allure always tempting the sea, and setting the temper of the tides.
-Selene, Soma, Sin, Sina, Luna, Thoth - but of all the names that arose it was Artemis she chose.
+Her insatiable allure setting the temper of the tides.
+Selene, Soma, Sin, Luna, Ala, Thoth - but of all the names that arose it was Artemis she chose.
 Artemis, who sat on the lap of the King of the Gods, set her demands and was granted them all.
-Now almost forgotten.

 Artemis and Aether, lovers across an aeon, listened to the fables and watched the fates of the frail.
 The more they observed, a curious emptiness crept in.
 What did they know of love?
 Of consequence or sacrifice?
 What did they know of progeny or patience?

-The mortals looked to them for immortality, but it was they who looked at mortals in envy of the intensity born of their impermanence.
+The mortals looked to them for immortality, but it was they who looked back in envy of the intensity born of their impermanence.

 Artemis longed to look upon the face of her beloved, connected to all but visible to none.
 Aether desired to watch her sway across the sky through the finite frame of an earthbound eye.
 Together they wanted to share in the creation of new life, they wanted to experience the trials of the temporary.
 But they were not the gods whose names they stole, they could not create life.

 At last he found the hermit, making peace with time.
-Practiced at listening to that which cannot be heard he inclined his head just slightly to catch the unformed words.
+Practised at listening to that which cannot be heard, he inclined his head just slightly to catch the unformed words.

-On the seventh night, his work complete he walked alone a while, until he caught the thoughts of Aether roaming restless in the sky.
-Praise overcame him in a wave of promises and possibilities, they populated his mind like stars appear in the darkening dusk.
+On the seventh eve, his work complete he walked alone a while, until he caught the thoughts of Aether roaming restless in the night.
+Praise overcame him in a wave of promises and possibilities, appearing in the darkness like stars fading into sight.

 "I am in need of no more voices,